NatashaWso2/examples/README.md

 3) Find the generated mdbook in `examples/modules/mdbook-orbit/target` folder

-Building the repository using `mvn clean install` will:
+Building the repository using `mvn clean install` will automatically provide the following:

 In the **mdbook-orbit** module: